noojee/acceloapi/README.md

 The Noojee Accelo API loosely uses the  Data Access Objects (DAO) programming pattern (my appologies to the Java gods for my mis-use).

-For each entity (Ticket, Company, Contact etc) there is a Dao class and an Entity class.
+For each entity (Ticket, Company, Contact etc) there is a Dao class, an Entity and a Meta data class class.

 For example:

 	TicketDao
 	Ticket
+	Ticket_

 To access a ticket you must go through the TicketDao class.
 All high level business logic for tickets is also contained in the TicketDao class.
 Its worth exploring each of the Daos as the tend to have a collection of useful funtions like: